Danel-adatb/Laravel/README.md

     * Can be applied to: routing, blade rendering (internally, wouldn't even noticing), database actions
     * We can use it explicitily in this project

+    * For example Redis or Memcached that are key value stores and gives fast access to the data